OpenCALTeam/opencal/README.md

 ***developers only***
-in order to generate an eclipse makefile project run cmake using
+in order to generate an eclipse makefile project run cmake using (x.y are major and minor version of eclipse.
+Use 4.3 for instance)
 ```
--G "Eclipse CDT4 - Unix Makefiles"
+-G "Eclipse CDT4 - Unix Makefiles" -DCMAKE_ECLIPSE_VERSION:STRING=x.y
 ```
 For example this:
 ```